 Azerbaijan, Baku, March 7 / Trend A.Akhundov /

-The next meeting of the intergovernmental commission on trade and economic cooperation between Greece and Azerbaijan is expected in the first half of 2013 in Athens, the First Deputy Minister of Foreign Affairs of Greece Dimitrios Kourkoulas said at a press conference on the outcome of his visit to Azerbaijan.
+The Greek government supports the choice of the Trans Adriatic Pipeline (TAP) project as a route for the export of Azerbaijani gas to Europe, First Deputy Minister of Foreign Affairs of Greece, Dimitrios Kourkoulas said at a press conference on the outcome of his visit to Azerbaijan.

 TAP project is designed to transport gas from the Caspian region via Greece and Albania and across the Adriatic Sea to southern Italy and further into Western Europe.

 TAP's support by the Greek government was stated at a meeting of the delegation led by Dimitrios Kourkoulas with the Minister of Industry and Energy Natig Aliyev, Shah Deniz consortium participants and SOCAR president Rovnag Abdullayev.

 "Azerbaijan has expressed its satisfaction with strong political support for the project referring to a great job done within this project in a short period, the deputy minister said.
 He added that nevertheless, Azerbaijan continues to consider options for the choice of the final route for the pipeline to transport gas to Europe."

 According to him, the TAP project is very beneficial for its participants and in particular with regards to the possibility of increasing capacity of the pipeline from 10 to 20 billion cubic meters a year.

 The intergovernmental agreement between Italy, Greece and Albania, the Memorandum of Understanding with TANAP (Trans-Anatolian pipeline), the agreement on cooperation, financing and the shareholders agreement with partners in the development of Azerbaijani gas condensate field Shah Deniz (BP, SOCAR and Total ) were signed in 2012.